MicroEJ/Tool-Project-Template-Add-On-Library/README.md

 # Overview

-This repository contains a Project template for an Add-On Library.
+This repository contains a Project template for a Library.